Ferhoodl/Discrete_Banzhaf/README.md

-# Discrete_Banzahf
+# Discrete_Banzhaf
-An attempt to find the Banzahf Power Index of the states in the United States.
+An attempt to find the Banzhaf Power Index of the states in the United States.